 - It has a built-in LED flashlight for emergencies

-- It can be used to power devices and appliances while charging
+- It can be used to power electronic devices and appliances while charging

-- Has a Pure Sine Wave Inverter to protect all your devices and appliances while charging
+- Has a Pure Sine Wave Inverter/Pure sine wave AC outlet to protect all your devices and small electronics while charging

 - It can’t support devices or appliances rated over 500W